 WiFi & The Universal Orlando Resort App

 Park WiFi has improved in recent years and is available throughout Islands of Adventure.
 The Universal Orlando Resort App is available at both the Apple App Store & The Google Play Store.
 You should download the App before you visit.

-The App allows you to store tickets, access wait times, show times and more.
-There are handy interactive maps and the app will even save where your car is parked.
+The Universal Orlando Resort App allows you to store tickets, access wait times, join Virtual Line Experiences, access showtimes, and more.
+There are handy interactive maps, and the app will even save where your car is parked.
 You can now preorder food from select restaurants using the Universal Orlando Resort App.

 The majority of attractions at Islands of Adventure do carry height restrictions, and these are enforced strictly.
 The following attractions have restrictions:

 - Skull Island: Reign of Kong Must be at least 36″ (91cm).
 Children between 36″–48″ (91cm-122cm) must be accompanied by a supervising companion.